 This might not be true in all instances, there is no "best" length for a form to be, it all depends on what you're trying to achieve with it.

-You might find that if you're trying to get a multitude of new leads then a short form is better.
-However, if you're trying to get better qualified leads, then you'll probably find it's better to have a longer form.
-One form isn't better than the other, they just have different goals in place and need to be in line with them.
+It could be the case that if you're trying to get a multitude of new leads then shorter forms are better.
+However, if you're trying to get better-qualified leads, you might find it's better to have longer forms.
+It's not the case that one form is better than the other, it's all about using the right form for the right reason.

 Myth 3: I've found an awesome landing page template, if I copy it, my conversion rates will go up

-Ultimately the landing page will only succeed if the content matches the customer.
+Ultimately the landing page will only succeed if the content matches the audience.

 Myth 4: All conversion elements need to be above the fold

-A lot of people believe that all important content needs to be at the top of the page along with any calls to action.
+A lot of people believe that all important content needs to be above the fold, especially all calls to action.
 The myth is that people won't scroll to find what they need or to look for forms to fill out at the bottom of the page.

 However, this just isn't always true.
 If someone wants to convert, they will, regardless of where the form is on the page.
-One way to try and have more conversions is to have compelling copy, no matter what the length of it is.
+One way to guide your audience to convert is to have compelling copy, whether it's long or short.
 So forget about trying to have all of your compelling copy above the fold, just make sure it's somewhere on the page.

 Myth 5: Trust seals show I'm trustworthy and people will convert because of this